Shangri-La Bangkok Review: A Lovely Riverside Hotel

 Shangri-La Bangkok location

-The largest hotel on the Chao Praya River, the Shangri-La Bangkok is close by boat to the the Grand Palace and the city’s other main historical attractions.
+The largest hotel on the Chao Phraya River, the Shangri-La Bangkok is close by boat to the the Grand Palace and the city’s other main historical attractions.

 It’s also adjacent to the Saphan Taksin station for the BTS Skytrain.
 The Skytrain takes you to the Jim Thompson Museum and the downtown shopping areas.

-Day trips to the ancient capital of Ayutthaya and nightly dinner cruises can also be booked on the 140-passenger Shangri-La Horizon river cruiser.
-(For the dinner cruise, see here.)
+Day trips to the ancient capital of Ayutthaya and nightly dinner cruises on the 140-passenger Shangri-La Horizon river cruiser can also be booked.

 Our top travel tips and resources